GuoJeff/guojeff.github.io/_pages/about.md

   - /about.html
 ---

- I am a 3rd year PhD student advised by Professor Philippe Schwaller at École Polytechnique Fédérale de Lausanne ([EPFL](https://github.com/schwallergroup)), applying data-driven methods for accelerated chemical discovery.
+ I am a 3rd year PhD student advised by Professor Philippe Schwaller at École Polytechnique Fédérale de Lausanne ([EPFL](https://github.com/schwallergroup)), developing molecular generative models for accelerated drug discovery.
 Previously, I interned at [Microsoft AI4Science](https://www.microsoft.com/en-us/research/lab/microsoft-research-ai4science/) in Amsterdam.
 Before that, I was a cheminformatics researcher in the [Molecular AI team](https://github.com/MolecularAI) with Professor Ola Engkvist at AstraZeneca where I developed generative models for molecular design.
 My undergraduate degree was in chemistry, inspiring my research to harness domain expertise to augment machine learning methods for chemical discovery.

 # News